Jump To Section

 For instance, you can have a beetle that looks like a roach, but it’s just a cousin.
 Water bugs are another similar critter that has a cockroach’s appearance, but they can be a whole different problem.
 It’s best to catch one of the bugs and closely examine it before spending a dime.
 You want to make sure you have the right treatment for the right pest.

-Looking for Signs of a Roach Infestation
+Looking for Signs of a Roach Infestation?

 Besides seeing these pests in action, you can also look for droppings.
-Roaches aren’t known to be the cleanest bugs around.
+Cockroaches in kitchen cabinets aren’t known to be the cleanest bugs around.
 They tend to leave smear marks where they dwell, and next to the smear marks, you will find fecal matter that resembles coffee grounds.
 Another sign is their egg capsules that some species leave behind.
 They lay eggs regularly, and some roaches don’t need a male to reproduce, so if you see this little egg lying around, it’s a sign of a big problem.

 If you have cockroaches in kitchen cabinets you will see black dots in all the cracks in the corners of the cabinets.